-Dr. Pamela Hopkins, Speech Communication Center coordinator, graduated from Clemson University with a B.A in English and a minor in Communications.
+Dr. Pamela Hopkins, Director of the Speech Communication Center, graduated from Clemson University with a B.A in English and a minor in Communications.
 She also holds an M.A in Speech Communications from Penn State, and a Ph.
-D. in Technical and Professional Discourse from ECU.
-Dr. Hopkins teaches both on-line and face-to-face classes in Public Speaking and Fundamentals of Speech Communication.
+D. in Technical and Professional Discourse ECU.
+Dr. Hopkins teaches on-line classes in Public Speaking, Fundamentals of Speech Communication, and Introduction to Communication Theory.
 Dr. Hopkins is passionate about the importance of verbal communication, and enjoys working with students, faculty members and staff as they improve all aspects of their public speaking and presentation skills.

 Rhodes, Assistant Director of the Speech Communication Center,

 graduated from East Carolina University with a B.S. in Communication

 with a concentration in Public Relations.
 She also earned her M.A. in

 with an emphasis in Health Communication from ECU.
 During her time in

 graduate school, Kelsey worked five semesters in the Speech